 Ah, Marcona almonds.
 Tourondel describes them as “shorter, rounder, sweeter, and more delicate” than regular almonds.
-And that’s in their natural state.
+We’re not about to argue.
 In their native Spain, Marcona almonds are typically served fried and salted, making them as addictive as crack—and almost as pricey.
 We’ve been hooked since way back when they were $6.99 a pound, although some purveyors now charge up to $18.99 a pound.
 Of the many brands we’ve sampled stateside, by far the freshest and most ridiculously compelling is Mitica.

 Wine Note: Serve this dish with a nutty Chardonnay that offers flavors of ripe apples, mango, and smoky oak, such as Chardonnay, “Connor Lee Vineyard,” Buty Winery, 2006, Columbia Valley, Washington.

-Roasted Root Vegetables with Marcona Almonds Recipe
+Roasted Root Vegetables with Marcona Almonds

-- 1 small butternut squash, peeled, seeded, and cut into 6 or 8 wedges
+- 1 small butternut squash peeled, seeded, and cut into 6 or 8 wedges

-- 1 small acorn squash, peeled, seeded, and cut into 6 wedges
+- 1 small acorn squash peeled, seeded, and cut into 6 wedges

-- 1 small celery root, peeled and cut into 6 wedges
+- 1 small celery root peeled and cut into 6 wedges

-- 1 small yam or sweet potato, peeled and cut into 6 wedges
+- 1 small yam or sweet potato peeled and cut into 6 wedges

-- 1 large golded beet, peeled and cut into 6 wedges
+- 1 large golded beet peeled and cut into 6 wedges

-- 1 turnip, peeled and cut into 6 wedges
+- 1 turnip peeled and cut into 6 wedges

-- 1 medium parsnip, peeled and cut into lengthwise into 6 wedges
+- 1 medium parsnip peeled and cut into lengthwise into 6 wedges

-- 2 medium shallots, peeled and cut into lengthwise into 3 pieces each
+- 2 medium shallots peeled and cut into lengthwise into 3 pieces each

 - 1/4 cup extra-virgin olive oil